In attacking Amazon, Matt Gaetz boosts a terrorist organization

 While Gaetz seemed to highlight groups with innocuous-sounding names, the organizations he listed are considered fringe outfits by far larger groups involved in similar issues.

-Catholic Family Ministries and its publication Catholic Family News are a part of the antisemitic brand of Radical Traditional Catholicism that rejects the Vatican’s liberalizing reforms in the 60s and has played home to excommunicated priests.
+Catholic Family Ministries and its publication Catholic Family News are a part of the anti-Semitic brand of Radical Traditional Catholicism that rejects the Vatican’s liberalizing reforms in the 60s and has played home to excommunicated priests.
 On their website, they have a page for articles tagged with “The Jews” with posts rejecting the Roman church’s modern conciliatory overtures to the Jewish community.
 They explicitly reject the kind of “mainstream Christian doctrine” that Gaetz’s question claimed they represent.

 The Federation for American Immigration Reform, according to the SPLC, has multiple ties to white nationalists and eugenicists.
 The organization has documented FAIR’s founder, John Tanton, as saying the US should remain majority white.